Mary Sutton, BSN, RN, CSN-NJ

 - Please do not send your child to school unless they are free of a fever for 24 hours and have no vomiting or diarrhea for 24 hours.

-**PLEASE CALL EVERY TIME YOU CHILD WILL BE ABSENT FROM SCHOOL**
+PLEASE CALL THE ATTENDANCE LINE EVERY TIME YOUR CHILD WILL BE ABSENT FROM SCHOOL

-Please update phone numbers (home, work, emergency contacts, cell phone) in PowerSchool if they have changed .
+Keep phone numbers updated (home, work, emergency contacts, cell phone) in PowerSchool.
 It is very important that we are able to contact you in the event of an emergency.